Nikitajain121/TIPSG_Chatter/README.md

 4. **Run the Application**: Execute the Streamlit app by running `streamlit run app.py` in your terminal.
 5. **Interact with the Chatbot**: Once the app is running, interact with the chatbot by asking questions in the provided input field.

+## GPT 4O + LLAMAINDEX + ChromaDB

+Leveraging GPT's advanced language understanding and generation capabilities, LlamaIndex's efficient data indexing and semantic representation, and ChromaDB's high-performance vector storage and retrieval, this trio empowers the creation of a powerful, intelligent, and highly responsive custom interactive chatbot.

 ## Requirements